What Is The GRA?

 What it means is a paperless office, a flow of activity through restaurants all hitting a digital environment as quickly as is practical.
-Then, the manipulation of those numbers in real time to see what’s happening on the floor in the books, with cost, with revenue, with a much more real-time environment.
+Then, the manipulation of those numbers in real-time to see what’s happening on the floor in the books, the cost, and the revenue, with a much more real-time environment.

 Compeat is another industry standard or industry designed program.
 It’s modular and you can pick and choose different elements that you think can help your business.
 It’s widely distributed and used.

-The most used platform is still QuickBooks, it’s ubiquitous, but it’s limited.
+The most used platform is still QuickBooks, it’s universal, but it’s limited.
 You can’t operate multi-location operations without an enormous amount of support from Excel spreadsheets.
-It does have API connections with a lot of add-on services.
-QuickBooks design is for small businesses that have a limited number of transactions and usually a single location, with a small payroll.
-People who are trying to use it for larger organizations and many more transactions and a lot more employees are doing themselves a disservice.
+It does have API connections with many add-on services.
+QuickBooks design is for small businesses that have a limited number of transactions and usually a single location with a low payroll.
+People who are trying to use it for larger organizations, numerous transactions, with a higher number of employees are doing themselves a disservice.
 You’ve outgrown QuickBooks.